tensorflow/datasets/docs/add_dataset.md

 [our tracking issue](https://github.com/tensorflow/datasets/issues/10)
 to be updated.

 ## Testing MyDataset

 `dataset_builder_testing.TestCase` is a base `TestCase` to fully exercise a dataset.
-It needs a "fake example" of the source dataset, to be used as testing data.
+It uses "fake examples" as test data that mimic the structure of the source dataset.

-The "fake example", to be stored in [`testing/test_data/fake_examples/`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/test_data/fake_examples/) under the `my_dataset` directory and should mimic the source dataset artifacts as downloaded and extracted.
+The test data should be put in in [`testing/test_data/fake_examples/`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/test_data/fake_examples/) under the `my_dataset` directory and should mimic the source dataset artifacts as downloaded and extracted.
 It can be created manually or automatically with a script ([example script](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/cifar.py)).

-Make sure to use different data in your fake example splits, as the test will fail if your dataset splits overlap.
+Make sure to use different data in your test data splits, as the test will fail if your dataset splits overlap.

-**The fake example should not contain any copyrighted material**.
-If in doubt, do not create the example using material from the original dataset.
+**The test data should not contain any copyrighted material**.
+If in doubt, do not create the data using material from the original dataset.

 ```python
 import tensorflow as tf